vcfvct/aws-exam/README.md

 ## elasticache
 * improve latency and thruput of read heavy.
 * Options: Redis and Memcached.
+Redis is more complex.
   * Redis has read replica.
-And auto backup option
+And auto backup option, persistence, advanced data-type, in-memory sort, pub/sub.
+  * memcached has multi-thread and scale horizontally capability
+* You cannot use ElastiCache in a VPC that is configured for dedicated instance tenancy.
+* Default cache port: for Memcached 11211 and for Redis 6379.

 ## Route 53
 * difference with cname, alias record can map naked domain name(`example.com`), but cname cannot(it can only map to like www.example.com, server.example.com).
 And cname get charged but alias does not.